bclasky1539/noakweather-engineering-pipeline/README.md

 # NOAK Weather Engineering Pipeline project

-This project is a weather engineering pipeline in Python.
-Currently, it will return the current weather and forecast from OpenWeatherMap.
-In the future the project will be improved to include other items such as the following
+This Python-based weather engineering pipeline currently retrieves current conditions and forecasts from OpenWeatherMap.
+We plan to enhance the project with several capabilities, including:

-- Database support for the weather results.
-This will follow a dimensional data model
+- Implementing dimensional data modeling for persistent storage of weather data.
-- Integrating cloud technology to be part of the pipeline for data ingestion, etc.
+- Leveraging cloud technologies for streamlined data ingestion and processing.
-- Machine Learning processes
+- Incorporating machine learning algorithms for advanced analytics.
-- Other weather sources such as NOAA
+- Expanding data sources to include additional providers such as NOAA.

 ## Project Setup